alanlinoreis/Interfaces-em-Csharp/README.md

 ---

-# 📁 Estrutura do Repositório
+# 📁 Estrutura do Repositório (Atualizado até a Fase 06)

 ```plaintext
 repo-raiz/